Teeth are used on a daily basis, often without us even realizing or recognizing the fact.

 Baby teeth aren’t lost until a person is around twelve years of age.

-Dentists highly recommend brushing teeth as soon as they appear.
+Dentists highly recommend brushing their teeth as soon as they appear.

 Oral health is linked to general health.